Education in a Multicultural Context + Teaching Practice

 - ISA offers course level recommendations for the courses listed below.
 Please note that recommendations are based on the host university course codes.
 The structure of course codes at the ISA Study Center with the Universidad Internacional Menéndez Pelayo-Sevilla consists of a series of prefixes and numbers.
 The course code prefix is a three-letter designator for a major division of academic discipline or area of study.
 The course code number is a three-digit designator for the course level/year taught (first digit), and range of content specificity (second and third digits).
 The letter (E) following a course code indicates the course is taught in English.
 The letter (S) following a course code indicated the course is taught in Spanish.
 Based on this information, ISA recommends that courses starting with the numbers 1 and 2 be classified as lower division, while courses starting with the numbers 3 and 4 be classified as upper division.
 These ISA recommendations are intended to facilitate the determination of course equivalencies by advisors and credential evaluators at participants' U.S. home institutions.

 - The transcript from the ISA Study Center will reflect contact hours for each course listed below.
 Please be in touch with your U.S. University regarding credit transfer for this program.

 Two-Week Intensive Spanish Language Course

 - Advanced level Spanish speakers may choose to add on a Two-Week Intensive Spanish Language course for an additional fee.
-For more information, please talk to the Site Specialist.
+For more information, please talk to the ISA Seville Program Manager.

 select allclear all